Rachael Heyhoe Flint Trophy: History

-In 2018, the England and Wales Cricket Board (ECB) announced the launch of The Hundred in 2020, which would supersede the existing premier women's cricket tournament, the Women's Cricket Super League.
-To go alongside The Hundred, the ECB announced a plan to launch a new 'regional elite domestic structure for women's cricket', which would include the awarding of 40 new full-time professional contracts for non-England players.
+In 2018, the England and Wales Cricket Board (ECB) announced the launch of The Hundred in 2020, which would supersede the existing premier women's T20 cricket tournament, the Women's Cricket Super League.
+To accompany The Hundred, the ECB announced a plan to launch a new 'regional elite domestic structure for women's cricket', which would include the awarding of 40 new full-time professional contracts for non-England players.

 These plans were put on hold due to the COVID-19 pandemic, but the Rachael Heyhoe Flint Trophy was eventually scheduled to begin in August 2020, with six new teams competing, alongside two teams carried over from the WCSL, Western Storm and Southern Vipers.
 The trophy was named after former England player Rachael Heyhoe Flint, and was intended to be a one-off, in light of the pandemic.

 Southern Vipers were the inaugural champions of the tournament, beating Northern Diamonds in the final.

-In February 2021, the ECB announced that the Rachael Heyhoe Flint Trophy would continue for the following season, alongside a new Regional T20 competition, with a slightly altered format.
-Southern Vipers and Northern Diamonds again reached the final, and Southern Vipers were again victorious, claiming their second title.
+In February 2021, the ECB announced that the Rachael Heyhoe Flint Trophy would continue for the following season, with a slightly altered format (also, a new regional T20 competition, the Charlotte Edwards Cup, was contested by the same eight teams).
+In the 2021 Rachael Heyhoe Flint Trophy, Southern Vipers and Northern Diamonds again reached the final, and Southern Vipers were again victorious, claiming their second title.
 In 2022, the Vipers and Diamonds once again reached the final, but this time the Northern Diamonds won by two runs, claiming their first title.

 Ahead of the 2023 season, it was announced that the tournament was expanding, with teams now playing each other team home and away.
+Southern Vipers won the tournament, their third title, beating The Blaze in the 2023 final.
+Sunrisers defeated South East Stars in the 2024 final.

+2024 was the final edition of the Rachael Heyhoe Flint Trophy.
+The ECB reversed the regionalised structure of the competition and replaced it with a new Women's One-Day Cup, using the county structure.